-As per the new study was done by Chinese researchers at the Peking University, newly formulated visual prediction tool, nomogram, can give better predictions about the survival of pleural mesothelioma patients after undergoing surgery.
+The new study done by Chinese researchers at the Peking University, newly formulated visual prediction tool, nomogram, can give better predictions about the survival of pleural mesothelioma patients after undergoing surgery.

-With the use of this incredibly reliable tool, surgeons will be able to benefit the patients greatly by making individualized predictions and optimizing the most advantageous treatment in accordance with all the data available.
+With the use of this incredibly reliable tool, surgeons will be able to benefit the patients greatly by making individualized predictions and optimizing the most favorable treatment following all the data available.
 Moreover, it will help in further clinical research on the prognosis of cancer.

 The Chinese researchers proposed that currently using the technique to check the overall survival of the patients, TNM staging, can be replaced by a visually much better predicting too, nomogram.
-This conclusion is based on thorough research that considered several factors affecting the prognosis such as age, lymph node status, and histology.
+This conclusion, based on thorough research considered several factors affecting the prognosis such as age, lymph node status, and histology.

 Through experimental results, the author of the research report wrote,